 Expense column: Expense must be evenly distributed throughout the lease term. – straight-lined.
 Company QRS divides the total payment amount by the number of months of the lease. [$470,000/84 = $5,595.24]

-Deferred Rent: This is the difference b/w the expense incurred and the cash paid. – in the first month
+Deferred Rent: This is the difference b/w the expense incurred and the cash paid. – in the first month Company QRS had free rent so the deferred amount is the total of the expense for the month.

 Cumulative Balance: This is simply the accumulation of deferred rent each month.